-The cannabidiol (CBD) industry is exploding as people discover the profound health benefits this natural, safe compound can bring.
+The cannabidiol (CBD) industry is exploding as people take interest in this naturally-derived compound.
 BDS Analytics — a leading CBD marketing insights and data company — has reported US industry growth is expected to hit $20 billion by 2024.
 This forecast illuminates two important facts: Americans want access to cannabidiol and there is ample room for professional quality products that are exclusively sold by clinicians.

 Various companies already provide products designed to fill this surging expansion.
 BDS Analytics reported that:

 ingestibles and topicals are the two most popular categories in the CBD industry, with a total market profit of $888M and $491M respectively in 2018.

 As a health professional, you don’t want to miss the boat!
 People are curious about, and open to, cannabidiol products – oils or drops, gummies, pills, or suppositories, and, importantly, CBD topicals – the growth of interest in CBD poses a major opportunity for business owners and clinicians.

 Finding a CBD company is a little like finding a life partner: how do you know when they are right for you?
 Unlike romantic liaisons, verifying details of potential suppliers can be done by asking 11 key questions.
 Professional companies will succinctly answer these queries and provide evidence.
 Your reputation rests on the recommendations you make, so ensure your endorsement is founded.

 The answers to these questions will also empower you to sell CBD topicals, regardless of the flooded market, by setting yourself and your recommendations apart from the beige products that currently fill retail shelves.
 Read on to find out what the right questions are and what kind of answers you’re looking for.

 1) Do they list everything contained inside each product?